-In addition to the insurance provisions in the General Terms & Conditions of Purchase, the liability insurance coverage, except Professional Liability, Errors and Omissions, or Workers' Compensation insurance, required for performance of a contract with the AOSC shall include the AOSC, its divisions, officers, and employees as Additional Insureds, but only with respect to the selected Vendor's activities under the contract.
+In addition to the insurance provisions in the General Terms & Conditions of Purchase, the liability insurance coverage required for performance of a contract awarded pursuant to this RFP, except for Professional Liability, Errors and Omissions, or Workers' Compensation insurance, shall include the AOSC, its divisions, officers, and employees as Additional Insureds, but only with respect to the selected Vendor's activities under the contract.

 The insurance required through a policy or endorsement shall include:

-- a. a Waiver of Subrogation waiving any right to recovery the insurance company may have against the AOSC; and - b. a provision that the selected Vendor's insurance coverage shall be primary with respect to any insurance, self-insurance, or self-retention maintained by the State on behalf of the AOSC, and that any insurance, self-insurance, or self-retention maintained by the State on behalf of the AOSC shall be in excess of the selected Vendor's insurance and shall not contribute.
+a. a Waiver of Subrogation waiving any right to recovery the

+insurance company may have against the AOSC; and

+b. a provision that the selected Vendor's insurance coverage shall be primary with respect to any insurance, self-insurance, or self-retention maintained by the State on behalf of the AOSC, and that any insurance, self-insurance, or self-retention maintained by the State on behalf of the AOSC shall be in excess of the selected Vendor's insurance and shall not contribute.

-There shall be no cancellation, material change, potential exhaustion of aggregate limits, or non- renewal without thirty (30) days written notice from the selected Vendor or its insurer(s) to the Judiciary's Purchasing Agent.
-Any failure to comply with the reporting provision of this clause shall be grounds for immediate termination of the contract with the Judiciary.
+There shall be no cancellation, material change, potential exhaustion of aggregate limits, or non- renewal without thirty (30) days written notice from the selected Vendor or its insurer(s) to the Judicial Purchasing Agent.
+Any failure to comply with the reporting provisions of this clause shall be grounds for immediate termination of the contract with the Judiciary.